Top 15 Things to See in Palma

 The Palacio Almudaina, with its many exhibits from the eventful history of Mallorca and its extraordinary architecture, is one of Palma’s most popular attractions.
 At its foot you will find a small garden, the Jardines de S’Hort del Rei – a great photo spot and perfect for a short break from sightseeing.

-Tip: Admission is free on Wednesdays and Sunday afternoons.
+Tip: Admission is free on Wednesday and Sunday afternoons.

 The Gothic cathedral La Seu is the landmark of Palma.
 It dates back to the 13th century and cannot be overlooked due to its location on a hill.
 From here you also have a fantastic view of the sea.
 To see the cathedral from the inside, you need to buy a ticket – due to the crowds, especially in summer, I recommend booking your ticket online in advance.